Micaela Reis: Life after Miss Angola

 After competing in Miss World, Micaela posed for FHM Portugal covering their June issue and was also a judge in the Miss Universe Tanzania 2008 competition.

 Filmography

-Reis starred in the Angolan soap opera television series "Windeck" an international success and a thrilling story, staged in Luanda, which revealed the actions of those who do not care about the means they have to use to reach their ends.
-She played the role Victória Kajibanga the desperate sister who could sell her sister if it will give her what she desires in life.
+Reis starred in the Angolan soap opera television series Windeck, which became an international success.
+Set in Luanda, the series portrayed a thrilling story exposing the actions of individuals who spare no means to achieve their goals.
+In the series, she portrayed Victoria Kajibanga, a desperate sister willing to go to extreme lengths, even considering selling out her own sister, to attain her desires in life.

 Reis' first TV series was Voo Directo.
 A co production between Angola and Portugal, it told the story of four flight attendants.
 Micaela played the part of Yara, a sweet girl, who falls in love with a man online.